Russell-Waterhouse/blog/content/post/landmines.md

 - Kubernetes (As long as you actually need it, it's great, but you probably don't actually need it)
 - Structured Logging
 - Neovim (as long as you don't go way overboard with plugins)
-- Writing the usage code of an API before writing the API, then writing the API.
+- Writing the usage code of an API before writing the API, then writing the API

 ## Conclusion